For up to date details on Arlington County Court procedures on COVID-19, please visit courts.arlingtonva.us.

 - No fee for serving protective orders

 - Cash or Checks ONLY (Checks are to be made payable to “Sheriff of Arlington County”

-- Landlord initiates five-day pay or quit process or thirty-day notice if the tenant is in violation of lease agreement.
+- Landlord initiates five-day pay or quit process or thirty-day notice if the tenant violates lease agreement.

 - The notice must be served by a Sheriff’s Office employee, anyone over age eighteen with no personal interest in the matter, or certified mail.

 - If the tenant does not comply, the General District Court may issue a summons.

 - Summons must be served by Sheriff’s Office personnel and court date must permit both tenant and landlord to appear.

 - If a judgment is rendered in favor of the landlord, a Writ of Possession is issued, followed by a ten-day period for the tenant to appeal.

 - Sheriff’s Office has up to 30 days to execute an eviction.

 - Sheriff’s Deputy coordinates schedule with the landlord.

-- Tenants are given a minimum 72 hours notice.
+- Tenants are given a minimum of 72 hours’ notice.

 - The Sheriff’s Office reserves the right to postpone due to inclement weather.

-- Landlord must arrive on time; Deputy need not wait longer than 10 minutes after scheduled time.
+- The landlord must arrive on time; Deputy need not wait longer than 10 minutes after the scheduled time.

 - Landlord or his agents must not enter dwelling until the Deputy has arrived.
-Doing so results in cancellation of both Writ and eviction.
+Doing so results in the cancellation of both Writ and eviction.